 Can I build foundational plumbing knowledge without a degree?

 Yes.
 Trade school and college degrees are not required to start a plumbing career.
-Apprenticeships and helper positions provide paid on-the-job training, making traditional trade school (which costs $1,000 to $23,000 and takes six months to four years) an unnecessary delay and expense.
+Apprenticeships and helper positions provide paid on-the-job training, making traditional trade school an unnecessary delay and expense for most beginners.
 Foundational knowledge like safety protocols, systems logic, and terminology prepares you to stand out when applying for entry-level roles, but you learn hands-on skills through paid employment.

 What's the fastest way to build foundational plumbing knowledge without cutting corners?